 Is there a risk of auto-immune disease with long term use usage of checkpoint blockade, especially in situations where patients may be treated until progression, which could be a long time if the patient is one of the lucky ones who get a durable complete response?

 In today’s post we take a look at these issues.
-To learn more, subscribers can log in or you can sign up in the blue box below:
+To learn more, subscribers can log in.

 At the 2015 European Committee for Treatment and Research in Multiple Sclerosis (ECTRIMS) meeting Barcelona on Friday, Dr Stephen Hauser (UCSF) presented the data for octrelizumab, an anti-CD20 monoclonal antibody, on behalf of the investigators in the OPERA trial.
 This study compared octrelizumab to a standard of care at the time the study started i.e. IFN β-1a (Rebif).